xapax/security/basics_of_linux.md

 ## 2. Editing text

 First let's just clear out something about **standard streams**, or **I/O**-streams.
 Standard streams are the streams that are used to interact between the human computer-user and the machine.
-There are three standard streams: standard input (stdin), standard output (stdout), and standard error (stderr).
+There are three standard streams: standard input (stdin), standard output (stdout), and standard error (stderr).The stdin stream can be seen as an abstractions of the real keyboard input.
+So when you issue a command/program that requires input the program does not read straight from the keyboard input, instead it reads from the file STDIN.

 ### Stdin
 Stdin is the data that gets inputed into the program.
 An example of a program that requires stdin data is `cp`.
 In order for the program to do anything it needs input data.
 For example `cp file1 copy_of_file1`.
 Here `file1` and `copy_of_file1` is the stdin.

+So the default Stdin comes from the STDIN-file that is a text-file representation of the keyboard input.
+But often times we do not want to input stuff from the keyboard, sometimes we want to input something into a program that comes from another file.
+That is when we can use redirection symbol: `>`.

+So an example could be `cat < my_text_file.txt`.
+The data from my_text_file.txt will now be used as input instead of the keyboard input.

 The file descriptor for **stdin** is: **0**